pmandreoli/DocumentationFlavourAndDocker/source/galaxy_docker.rst

 ****************************
 Galaxy docker log inspection
 ****************************

-in order to check the galaxy log from the vm use the command
+Enter in the Virtual Machine using ssh protocol an use the command:

 ::